-LeagueApps CEO Brian Litvack often reminds his employees that the modern sports organizer faces a variety of challenges, chief among them a shortage of time.
-The checklist for a club director can be downright daunting.
-Securing field space, negotiating with apparel companies, hiring and training coaches, booking referees and athletic trainers, the list goes on and on.
+The checklist for a youth lacrosse club director can be downright daunting.
+Securing field space, negotiating with apparel companies, hiring and training coaches, booking referees and athletic trainers—the list goes on and on.
 The most successful in the industry have relied upon technology to streamline their day-to-day, but that can only take you so far.
 In the end, the true go-getters, who can manage their time and resources properly, rise to the top.
 Chief among all of the challenges a youth sports organizer faces is a shortage of time, after all.

 Finding good coaches who have either played or coached the game at a high-level to educate these kids and make sure they are taught properly, ends up being a real challenge.
 And again, we are spoiled out East, even on the parental level.
 Sure, parents are parents at the end of the day and sometimes they know what they are talking about and sometimes they don’t, but many parents out East played the game in some capacity.
 That’s simply not the case in the Midwest.
 What that means is that as the game grows, it feeds back into the coaching ranks.
 The new wave of coaches are former club players and high school players from the area.
 Then you have kids returning from college and college graduates who played at our Midwest schools like Marquette, Notre Dame, Northwestern and stayed here after graduation.
 We’re scooping them up to teach our beginner kids and be a part of the club, and to execute some of the elite training products.
 Those are the types of coaches you need, so it makes it really challenging to execute those things when it is slim pickings on who is available to run it.

-Three immediately come to mind, and again this is a very regional difference.
-The first one is basketball.
 The crossover in similarities between basketball and lacrosse are huge.
-It is one of the reasons why as a point guard on the basketball court, I saw how similar the games were to one another.
 From the Xs and Os of it, to the fluid movement of the game, there’s a lot of overlap.
 Teaching the core concepts, the fundamentals, even the mechanical elements of proper shooting or simple stick-work mechanics, it is just a very similar concept to what I was taught on the basketball court.
 So basketball is huge, and out East, I think a lot of the best lacrosse players are also very good basketball players, and that is their winter sport.

 The second one would be soccer.
-Again, the similarities between the soccer field and the lacrosse field are number one, the size and the scope of the field are almost identical.
+The size and the scope of the field are almost identical.
 So middies and the type of kid that you have playing soccer, running 100-yard sprints back and forth, that really lends itself to the midfield position in lacrosse.
-The other piece in soccer that lends itself to lacrosse is a lot of the spatial awareness and understanding of how to move the ball through space that soccer really emphasizes.
+Also, the spatial awareness and understanding of how to move the ball through space that soccer really emphasizes is similar in lacrosse.
 Soccer kids do a lot of possession drills and quick touches, moving the ball with one touch.
-Those types of concepts are very relevant in lacrosse, so that is the second sport that I think really lends itself, especially with the changes in lacrosse on the women’s side, with the shot clock and the self start.
-All of these things are making the game even faster than it was already.
-And the type of athlete over the next ten years that we see playing women’s lacrosse is going to end up being more soccer-like just because of how fast the game is becoming.
+Those types of concepts are very relevant in lacrosse.
+The type of athlete over the next ten years that we see playing women’s lacrosse is going to end up being more soccer-like, just because of how fast the game is becoming.

-The third sport that lends itself is hockey.
-I actually see a lot of lacrosse kids playing hockey as their second sport here in the Chicago area.
+I also see a lot of lacrosse kids playing hockey as their second sport here in the Chicago area.
 This has been really interesting for me because that is certainly a regional difference.
 I didn’t have a single hockey player in Philadelphia, all of my kids were soccer or basketball players and their other sport was lacrosse.
 But if you watch hockey and you understand it, the way they run lines on and off the ice lends itself again to the lacrosse field.
 A lot of the comfort in holding a hockey stick is obviously very transferable to the lacrosse field.
-And I have to laugh now because I was the opposite coming from basketball.
-The idea of moving with a stick didn’t come naturally at all.
-I always felt kind of encumbered by this stick as I was running around.
-I was like “what the heck is this?”
-So kids who think of the equipment as an extension of their body, and not an unnatural element, they come into the game of lacrosse with a leg up.
+Kids who think of the equipment as an extension of their body, and not an unnatural element, come into the game of lacrosse with a leg up.

-The other tremendously valuable element to LeagueApps is that you guys are always growing your product, it is not this stagnate, stationary technology.
-The platform is ever changing, ever evolving based on the needs of its customer base, so I am really excited about starting to use the app to further transform my communication with the club and coaches.
+The other tremendously valuable element to utilizing LeagueApps is that they are always growing the product.
+The platform is ever-changing based on the needs of its customer base.
 Simplifying and streamlining ultimately makes for happier customers.
 Happy customers leads to happier coaches, and then you have retention in your programming.
 It all fits together and integrates the program’s various aspects, which is critical because there are so many moving parts to a successful sports organization.
 So to sum it up, I would say that LeagueApps is one of the foundational elements of what we do here at Lakeshore.